 Next is RELATIONSHIPS, which is the final frontier for a lot of us.
 The relationships in our lives are where we can practice trust, and putting into action our new belief that our needs are actually valid and worth getting met, and the zone in which we trade control for courage.

 I work full-time in the book publishing business, which I have been doing since 1994 (including a few years of magazine and web publishing, back when CD-ROMs were new fangled and the Internet was called the on-line).
 Right now I’m a Senior Acquisitions Editor for a technology book publisher based in San Francisco, CA. I used to also do freelance writing on the side, and have published nonfiction articles in city and national magazines, for educational publishers and for the web (see my personal site for all those oldies).

-My time is filled with my job in publishing, raising my three-year-old son, enjoying friends, tending to this blog, book editing, learning video, reading, avoiding laundry, playing, being present, and learning the practice of being idle, a kind of nourishing, waking relaxation.
+My time is filled with my job in publishing, raising my five-year-old son, enjoying friends, tending to this blog, book editing, learning video, reading, avoiding laundry, playing, being present, and learning the practice of being idle, a kind of nourishing, waking relaxation.